Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 06.22.41 UTC
+- WIB: Sabtu, 11 Januari 2025 07.51.15 UTC
-- WITA: Sabtu, 11 Januari 2025 07.22.41 UTC
+- WITA: Sabtu, 11 Januari 2025 08.51.15 UTC
-- WIT: Sabtu, 11 Januari 2025 08.22.41 UTC
+- WIT: Sabtu, 11 Januari 2025 09.51.15 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology